 Data security considerations become even more critical when entering offshoring or outsourcing arrangements due to the additional risks of sharing information with third-party service providers – especially when your data is being transferred to their systems.

 Directors must consider the following critical data security measures when outsourcing:

 - Conduct a thorough due diligence process when selecting service providers to ensure adequate data security measures are in place.

 - Create contracts that clearly define the security obligations of the service provider, including confidentiality, data protection, access controls, and breach notification procedures.

 - Restrict access to sensitive data should be restricted to only those personnel who need it to perform their duties.
-Organisations should ensure that service providers have appropriate access controls in place to safeguard against unauthorised access.
+Organisations should ensure service providers have appropriate access controls to safeguard against unauthorised access.